mathew4STAR/R2D-LOL/README.md

 # R2D-LOL
-R2D-LOL--> Stands for "RickRoll Detector - Laughing out Loud" (Yes, this lol is that lol, lol)
+R2D-LOL--> Stands for "RickRoll Detector - Laughing out Loud" (Yes, this lol is that lol, lol(Sorry))

-The program is a joke made for fun.
+The program is a joke, made for fun.
 Its purpose is to detect RickRolls given a youtube link.

-It runs multiple detections.
+Detection 1:
-- Checks the description to check if youtube itself has detected it(this itself detects most rickrolls)
+It first detects based on youtube detection (Youtube itself detects the song and puts it in description as "Never Gonna Give You Up (7" Mix)" by just checking this we can pretty mcuh confirm whether it is a rickroll

-  - Plan to also implement a program which downloads the video and compares its audio with the orginal audio
+Detection 2:
-  - Also as a last resort run a face detection program to detect Rick Astleys face
+But in case this fails I will also try to implement my own algorithm to compare the audio it will probably work in a very simalar way to video but curtailed particularly towards never gonna give you up.